Mithrie - Gaming News banner

 Charlotte McBurney, voice actor, portraying Amicia in A Plague Tale

-Voice acting is an art form that transcends the traditional boundaries of acting.
-Professional voice actors breathe life into words, playing a critical role in engaging the audience with dynamic performances in films, video games, and commercials.
-Their performances add depth and immersiveness to animated characters, fostering a connection between the audience and the story.
-In many productions, their vocal performance is key to communicating the story to the audience, contributing significantly to characterizing off-stage, non-visible characters, and enhancing narrative engagement.
+Professional voice actors play a critical role in engaging audiences through dynamic performances in films, video games, and commercials.
+Their work adds necessary depth to animated or digital characters, fostering a direct connection between the player and the story.
+In narrative-heavy games, their vocal performance handles the heavy lifting of characterizing non-visible traits and driving player immersion.

 The Role of a Voice Actor

-Voice actors are more than just voices; they are storytellers, educators, and entertainers.
-They create characters, narrate stories, deliver information, and connect with audiences using only their vocal abilities.
-With the rise of audiobooks, online education, and mobile apps, the demand for voice actors has grown significantly, extending far beyond traditional media like movies and TV shows.
+Voice actors are storytellers, educators, and entertainers.
+With the steady rise of audiobooks, live-service games, and mobile apps, the demand for voice actors has expanded aggressively beyond traditional media.

 Building a Voice Acting Career